 KAREN HAAS has worked with Trustee Saundra Lane and her collection since 1995, and has been the Lane Curator of Photographs at the MFA since 2001.
 She has curated a number of exhibitions, including “Bruce Davidson: East 100th Street” and “An Enduring Vision: Photographs from the Lane Collection.”

-Yvonne J. Markowitz, Rita J. Kaplan and Susan B. Kaplan Curator of Jewelry, oversees the Museum’s exceptional collection of nearly 13,000 ornaments.
-She is a past editor of the Journal of the American Society of JewelryHistorians; an editor of Adornment, the Magazine of Jewelryand Related Arts; co-director of the annual Adornment conference (ASJRA); and the author of numerous jewelry related books and articles.
-Her most recent book is ArtfulAdornments: Jewelry from the Museum of Fine Arts, Boston.
+YVONNE MARKOWITZ, Rita J. Kaplan and Susan B. Kaplan Curator of Jewelry, oversees the Museum’s exceptional collection of nearly 21,000 ornaments.
+She is a past editor of the Journal of the American Society of Jewelry Historians; an editor of Adornment, the Magazine of Jewelry and Related Arts; co-director of the annual Adornment conference (ASJRA); and the author of numerous jewelry-related books and articles.

 AL MINER, assistant curator of Contemporary Art, joined the MFA staff in 2010.
 Prior to the Museum, he worked at the Hirshhorn Museum and Sculpture Garden, the Smithsonian Institution’s museum of modern and contemporary art.
 His honors include fellowships from the Association of Art Museum Curators, the American Alliance of Museums, and Artis.
 Most recently, Miner curated the exhibitions “Ori Gersht: History Repeating” and “Dawit L. Petros: Sense of Place.”